kbss-cvut/jopa-examples/example02-jopa-owlapi/README.md

 Such fields are effectively read-only, so their value changes only based on some other knowledge asserted in the storage.
 In our case, the `hasFather` property is an inverse of the `hasChild` property.

-The demo uses Pellet for inference, however any other OWLAPI 4-compatible reasoner can be used.
+The demo uses Openllet (open-source version of Pellet) for inference, however any other OWLAPI 5-compatible reasoner can be used.
 Reasoner factory class is specified in `PersistenceFactory`.

 #### Cascaded EntityManager Operations